See how we'd build this for you Free 30-min strategy call

 ## 3. Business Context Hard-Coding

 * Do not make the prompt generic.
-Implicitly "hard-code" my business constraints (Offer/Lead Magnet details) into the prompt instructions so I don't have to type them every time.
+Implicitly "hard-code" the user's business constraints (Offer/Lead Magnet details) into the prompt instructions so they do not have to type them every time.

 ## 4. Chain of Thought Transcription